American Association of Sexuality Educators, Counselors and Therapists

 The American Association of Sexuality Educators, Counselors and Therapists (AASECT) is a professional organization for sexuality educators, sexuality counselors and sex therapists.

 History and overview

 AASECT (/ˈeɪsɛkt/ AY-sekt) was founded in 1967 by Patricia Schiller with the aim of promoting greater understanding of human sexuality, especially in relation to women.
 AASECT publishes the peer-reviewed journals American Journal of Sexuality Education and the Journal of Sex Education and Therapy.
 AASECT offers certification of sexual health practitioners in four categories: sexuality educator, sex counselor, sex therapist (CST) and supervisor (CST-S).
+They have also published a directory of sex therapists since 1976 and have initiated therapeutic options via phone and online.